timsenecal/htdb/README.md

 perl

-optional support for gathering tv schedule via zap2xml.pl script. optional support for recording shows via the hdhomerun extend or duo optional support for watching videos or live tv (via hdhomerun) on chromecast enabled TV optional support for security cameras (see who is at your front door)
+optional support for gathering tv schedule via zap2xml.pl script. optional support for recording shows via the hdhomerun extend or duo. optional support for watching videos or live tv (via hdhomerun) on chromecast enabled TV. optional support for security cameras (see who is at your front door).

 very rough at this stage.